edgedelta/docs/docs/appendices/okta-saml.md

 13. In Okta, register your users to use SAML authentication.
     * To learn more, review this [article from Okta](https://help.okta.com/en/prod/Content/Topics/users-groups-profiles/usgp-add-users.htm).
 14. Visit https://admin.edgedelta.com/saml , and then enter your Okta credentials.
 You will be redirected to Okta.
-15. Enter your Okta credentials, and then you will be redirected to the Edge Delta Admin portal.
+15. Enter your Okta credentials, and then you will be redirected to the Edge Delta App.

 > **Note**
 >
-> When you use the same browser to access the Edge Delta Admin portal, by default SAML authentication will take place.
+> When you use the same browser to access the Edge Delta App, by default SAML authentication will take place.

 ***